 Whoever you name here, you’ll be helping them build a lasting relationship with the organization.

-When considering what to say and what not to say, remember that feedback is always welcome, especially during the outro.
+When considering what to say and what not to say, remember that feedback is always welcome during the exit interview process.

 In order to make a lasting impression and to leave a good image of yourself, ask HR if there is anything they’d like to share with you – some sort of feedback.
 You are free to ask your own questions as well in the exit interview.